topher-lo/pydera/README.md

 Downloading aggregated datasets from the SEC's Division of Economic and Risk Analysis.

 ## Features
-- Webscrapes structured datasets from SEC DERA data library website (https://www.sec.gov/dera/data)
+- Webscrapes structured datasets from the DERA's data library (https://www.sec.gov/dera/data)
 - Bulk downloads quarterly structured datasets within a specified time period
 - Logging module that logs download status (e.g. HTTP status code) for each data set
 - Supported datasets and tables:
     - Mutual Fund Prospectus datasets
-    - Financial Statement datasets
+    - Financial Statements and Notes datasets
 - Processes tables within the datasets across multiple time periods
 - Example NLP pipelines (from data prep to data modelling and visualisation) using `pydera`, `spacy`, `gensim`, and `sklearn` in Jupyter notebooks
     - `notebook/risk.ipynb`: Topic modelling risk narratives from mutual fund prospectuses filed in 2019
 - Documentation found [here](https://topher-lo.github.io/pydera/getdera/).

 ## Limitations
-- For the "Financial Statements and Notes" datasets, pydera only supports downloads before 2021.
+- For the "Financial Statements and Notes" datasets, `pydera` only supports downloads before 2021.
-- The SEC recently changed this dataset's timing of releases from every quarter to every month.
+- Releases for this dataset was changed from every quarter to every month.
 - I will make a pull request in the near future to address this limitation.

 ## Install
-pydera depends on the following packages:
+`pydera` depends on the following packages:
 - `pandas`
 - `requests`
 - `requests-toolbelt`